 Personalised trekking is the focus here, and rightly so as this journey offers the rare opportunity to experience one of the world’s most iconic landscapes at your own pace.
 However, alongside the other-worldliness of the trekking trails, there are many other intriguing parts of Nepal which will broaden and enrich your experience of the country.
 Here are a couple of our favourite places to weave into a trekking-based itinerary:

-Located across three sister valleys, Patan and Kathmandu blend into one other relatively seamlessly; both gritty, dusty and chaotic.
+Located across three sister valleys, Patan and Kathmandu blend into one another relatively seamlessly; both gritty, dusty and chaotic.
 It’s good to experience and contrast the two towns, and this is the perfect opportunity to do so as you’ll need some kind of stopover at both ends of your trip.
 Kathmandu brings all the bustle and rush you’d expect from a major hub, and its own distinctive twist can be an assault on the senses as the smell of incense mingles with pungent spices and scooter exhaust.
 Merchants shout to make themselves heard above the sound of motorbike horns, and cars and cows share the streets where ancient temples sit alongside internet cafes.
 There’s still a strong backpacker and climbing scene too, drawn to the city’s history and diversity.

 Patan, though still hectic by many standards, is a little more laid-back.
 There’s an excellent museum to explore, with a well-curated selection of artefacts showcasing the breadth of Nepalese culture.
 Wander around Patan Durbar Square, which contains some well-preserved examples of Newari architecture, and enjoy getting a little lost amid the town’s labyrinth of narrow alleyways.